Sukhothai Historical Park: Later development

 In July 1988 the historical park was officially opened.
 On 12 December 1991, it was declared a World Heritage Site as part of the Historic Town of Sukhothai and Associated Historic Towns together with the associated historical parks in Kamphaeng Phet and Si Satchanalai.

 Management

 Sukhothai Historical Park is managed by the Fine Arts Department, Ministry of Culture.
+The department began restoring and presenting the ancient city in 1961.
 The protection of the area was first announced in the Royal Gazette on 6 June 1962.
 The enabling law is the Act on Ancient Monuments, Antiques, Objects of Art and National Museums, B.E.
 2504 (1961) as amended by Act (No. 2), B.E.
 2535 (1992).